timeshift92/graphql-svelte/README.md

 # graphql-svelte
-partial clone https://github.com/jaydenseric/graphql-react for Svelte
+Alternate apollo-graphql for Svelte and other native js

 # how to use